jvalvarenga/jvalvarenga/README.md

 <h1>Hi, I'm João Victor</h1>
-I'm João, a software engineer specialized in the MERN stack, passionate about technology and creating useful and desirable products that impact and improve people's lives.
+I'm a software engineer specialized in the MERN stack, passionate about technology and creating useful and desirable products that impact and improve people's lives.

 ## About Me:
 ```py